 Once you’ve selected the images, you’ll need to prepare them for your craft.
-Since you’re unlikely to want the whole picture or piece of fabric it will require being cut out with scissors making sure to be very careful and precise on the edges (these will be visible in the final product).
+Since you’re unlikely to want the whole picture or piece of fabric it will require being cut out with scissors.
+This needs a steady hand to be very careful and precise on the edges (these will be visible in the final product).
 So, go slow and take care.

-Tip: If there’s a white outline on the image that you’ve cut out you can colour it in to ensure it blends better.
+Tip: If there’s a white outline on the image that you’re cutting out then you can colour it in to ensure that it blends better.

 Step 3: Arrange the Images & Stick!

 Once you’re certain about your image arrangement it’s time to start applying the decoupage glue to the designated area, leave it a minute to get tacky before gently placing your image pieces in place.
-Make sure to smooth out any wrinkles or bubbles that may have gotten trapped underneath or appeared in translation; this can be done by covering with cling film and wiping on top with a damp cloth.
+Next, you’ll need to smooth out any wrinkles or bubbles that may have gotten trapped underneath or appeared in translation; this can be done by covering with cling film and wiping on top with a damp cloth.

 Step 4: Varnish

 When the glue is dry, it’s time to varnish the whole object to seal your creative DIY project in place.
 Varnishing is super easy and just requires a clean brush.
 You will need to complete a number of coats of varnish, ensuring to leave each layer to dry thoroughly before starting the next.

-Depending on the type of finish you require will affect what varnish you use.
-A glossy varnish won’t go cloudy, regardless of the number of layers you decide to do.
+Depending on the type of finish you require will affect what varnish you should use.
+A glossy varnish won’t go cloudy, regardless of the number of layers you decide to give your finished artefact.